• Skip to main content

 How to make an easy blueberry chia jam

-• To the pot, add the maple syrup and chia seeds (and other adds-on if using) and stir very well to ensure all the seeds are incorporated (they tend to stick/float).
+• To the pot, add the maple syrup (optional, you can make it with no added sugar) and chia seeds (and other add-ons if using) and stir very well to ensure all the seeds are incorporated (they tend to stick/float).

-• Transfer the mixture to a storing container and let the jam sit until desired consistency.
+• Transfer the mixture to a storage container (a mason jar or any glass jar works well for that) and let the jam sit until desired consistency.
 Ideally, you would transfer to the fridge and let it rest for at least 2 hours.
 The jam will thicken during the resting/cooling process.

 Make a blended blueberry chia jam